agatakolohe/GoinOffGrid/Work.md

 - Error: Form submission canceled because the form is not connected.
 Google says to change all button types to be button
 - Error: Warning: Each child in a list should have a unique "key" prop.

+03-01

+6pm-9pm Debug add newHike from MasterForm to Control Hike list

+03-02

+6am-10am Debugged!!!
+All works!!!
+Thank you Brooke and Randel